-As indicated in the table below, strong growth in residential homestead values has reduced eligibility for the Homestead Market Value Exclusion while increasing development pressure.
+As indicated in Table 4 (next page), continued growth in residential homestead values has reduced eligibility for the Homestead Market Value Exclusion while increasing development pressure.
 These changes have resulted in an increase in value deferred under Green Acres.
-In 2014, the total amount of value deferred under Green Acres was 12.6 percent more than in the 2013 assessment.
+In 2015, the total amount of value deferred under Green Acres was 4.6 percent more than it was in the 2014 assessment.

-The Homestead Market Value Exclusion reduces the amount of a homestead's property that is subject to taxation.
-On average, the exclusion reduces homestead taxable market value by ten percent.
-The exclusion reduced taxable market value of all property statewide by five percent.
-The Homestead Market Value Exclusion amount excluded statewide decreased from 2013-2014 in part due to the increase in residential homestead market values.
+The Homestead Market Value Exclusion reduces the amount of a homestead's market value that is subject to taxation.
+On average, the exclusion reduced homestead taxable market value by 9 percent.
+The exclusion reduced taxable market value of all property statewide by 4.5 percent.
+The statewide total Homestead Market Value Exclusion decreased from 2014-2015 in part due to the increase in residential homestead market values.
 This is because higher-valued homes are phased out of the exclusion.